Social Distance: Why Can’t I Get Tested?

 An edited and condensed transcript of the conversation:

 And he explained to me, “Listen, we don’t have this number [the total count of people who had been tested for the coronavirus in the U.S.].”
-We thought, what if we just went state by state and just, you know, emailed every press officer, scraped all the data off their websites that we could pull, put it into a spreadsheet, and just hit equal sum, and got a number for the number of people who'd been tested.
+We thought, What if we just went state by state and just emailed every press officer, scraped all the data off their websites that we could pull, put it into a spreadsheet, and just hit “equal sum,” and got a number for the number of people who’d been tested?

 And so that night we split up the states.
 I took the bottom half of the alphabet; he took the top.
 And we were able to come up with the first real number.
 And it was less than 2,000 people had been tested as of March 6 …